Towards Enforcing Company Policy Adherence in Agentic Workflows: Related Work

 \section{Related Work}

 Prior art in the area of constraint and policy adherence in agentic workflows is very sparse, with two major studies, to the best of our knowledge, explicitly addressing the integration of company policies within agentic flows (contrary to post-hoc remedy). \citet{yao2024tau} were among the pioneers in this field, introducing a framework for evaluation of company policies adherence in multi-turn simulated flows in two domains: Airlines and Retail.
 Policies are represented by short documents, where domain-specific rules and constraints are detailed in natural language.
 Although the study reports failure rates stemming from a range of issues, the authors estimate that 25\% of failures occur since the agent "fails to understand the domain-specific knowledge or rules".
-A recent work by \citet{li2025agentorca} offers a framework for evaluation of policy adherence in multi-step single-turn tasks in five diverse domains.
+A recent work by \citet{li2025agentorca} offers a framework for evaluation of policy adherence in multi-step single-turn tasks in five diverse domains, focusing on various composition types of policies ("single", "and", "or", "chain").
+Here, concise and manually-crafted policies, as well as their compositions, are specified in configuration files.
 The authors report relatively low pass-rate across agents, varying from 31\% to 69\%.
 Both studies introduce policies to the agent in its prompt, instructing the LLM to follow the guidelines while satisfying user requirements.

-Contrary to the \textit{pro-active} policy enforcement above, another line of studies take the \textit{post-hoc} reflection approach, by designing guardrails that check if any action taken by an agent violates a predefined policy \citep{huang2024crmarena, rothkopf2024procedural, hua2024trustagent}.
-While this strategy is often easier for implementation (e.g., detecting that an unauthorized refund was issued is simpler than preventing it), it may fall short of the strict demands of enterprise-grade business flow automation, particularly in mission-critical contexts.
+Contrary to the \textit{pro-active} policy enforcement above, another line of studies take the \textit{post-hoc} reflection approach, by designing guardrails that check if any action taken by an agent violates a predefined policy \citep{huang2024crmarena, rothkopf2024procedural, hua2024trustagent, hoover2025dynaguard}.
+While this strategy is often easier for implementation (e.g., detecting that an unauthorized refund was issued or is simpler than preventing it), it may fall short of the strict demands of enterprise-grade business flow automation, particularly in mission-critical contexts, where a post-hoc response to a prohibited action turns often as "too late".

 Additional studies deal with related, yet not strictly relevant fields of agent safety, security and robustness to adversarial attacks \citep{levy2024st, nakash2024breaking, nakash2025effective, chennabasappa2025llamafirewall}.
 These works evaluate LLM agents' resilience to malicious requests (such as exposing admin credentials) and propose mitigation strategies.
 Another thread of work explores the benefits of model alignment for meeting domain-specific regulations by tuning a model against request-response pairs that comply with company guidelines \citep{achintalwar2024alignment}.
 However, this approach better suits the scenario of QA agents, contrary to business process automation, where actions ultimately mutate the system state (e.g., book a flight), and agent is required to perform complex reasoning, based on the state and conversation history.